 1. Hello!
 For the beginning, could you tell us something about yourself?

-Hello!
-I'm a geek girl who lives behind a computer keyboard in Sweden.
-Computer programmer by day, artist and writer by night (well when not stuck in RP anyway!).
+My name is Alex and I'm an amateur photographer from Germany.
 2. When did you read Tolkien's books for the first time, and what impression did they leave in you?

 3. How extensive is your knowledge of Middle-earth?
 Do you consider yourself Tolkien expert?

 I've got decent background knowledge, but I'm not an expert.
 I don't speak Sindarin 4.
 When the movies came out, many of the inner pictures of characters and landscapes in the mind of the readers have been replaced by actors and settings from the movie.
 Did it happen to you as well?
 Did you try to prevent it?

 To a degree.
 Not at all.
 I welcome any kind of addition to Tolkien's world in my mind, be it through movies, games, drawings, stories or whatever.
 It's an ever growing melting pot of ideas and images that serves as a great source of inspiration for me.5.
 Now, could you tell us something about you and art?
 Are you a professional photographer, or is it just a hobby?
 When did you start doing it, and who or what influenced your style?

 Photography has been a hobby for the last 15 years.
 At first it's been mainly concert photography and sometimes photos on holidays and of my sighthounds.
 I've only taken a serious interest in digital landscape photography and processing during the last 3-4 years.
 For a large part this was due to the numerous amazing photos on DA.
 I have always loved nature and sceneries, especially forests and mountains and I love to experience the magic moments created by light and weather.
 Landscape photography was the perfect way for me to prolong these moments, take them home and share them.
 With my sometimes surreal processing I try to emphasize that magic feeling which drew me to a scene or motive.